USEPA/WNTR/README.md

 * Evaluate resilience
 * Visualize results

-For more information, go to https://usepa.github.io/WNTR/
+For more information, see the WNTR documentation at https://usepa.github.io/WNTR

+DeepWiki AI-generated documentation, which includes code architecture diagrams and a chatbot, are available at https://deepwiki.com/USEPA/WNTR

 Installation
 --------------

 The latest release of WNTR can be installed from PyPI or Anaconda using one of the following commands in a command line or PowerShell prompt.